 But though some of the movies, books, and music were cryptic to my 14-year-old brain, they planted something in my unconsciousness, and they created a life-long love of Stanley Kubrick, Lou Reed, and Frank Conroy.

 In fact, I can trace just about every piece of media that I love back to that pull-out booklet from 1990.

 Like almost all pieces of ephemera, my pull-out booklet was thrown out in the trash, and I never saw it again.

 Until this spring when I was able to track down on eBay a July 1990 copy of Sassy with the booklet intact.

-In the spirit of the true Internet, where everything is shared and nothing is ever lost, I decided to digitize the booklet’s suggestions so some 14-year-old girl has instant access to all the media it took me years to find on foot back in the ’90s.
+In the spirit of the web, where everything is shared and nothing is ever lost, I decided to digitize the booklet’s suggestions so some 14-year-old girl has instant access to all the media it took me years to find on foot back in the ’90s.